oxycoder/goreload/README.md

 `goreload` will automatically recompile your code when it detects a change.

-goreload using fsnotify (Cross-platform file system notifications for Go)
+goreload using radovskyb/watcher to detect changes

 ## Installation